January - May 2015

 - The Voice of Abraham Lincoln: the Second Inaugural Address: Series keynote address by Dr. Ronald C. White, Jr., accompanying the opening reception for the Not Silent exhibition.
 February 2015.

 - Women's Voices of the Civil War: Dramatic readings by LMU Theatre Arts students from the writings of three Civil War era women, with historical commentary by Dr. Carla Bittel.
+Voices included a Union nurse, a former slave, and a Southern woman.
 March 2015.

 - Undergraduate Research Symposium - Civil War panel: A group of History 550 students presented on their experience researching and curating the Not Silent exhibition.
 They were joined by graphic design students who created the design treatment for both the Voices of the Civil War Speak at LMU series and specifically the Not Silent exhibition.
 March 2015.